balanced-dev/yuzu-docs/docs/delivery/umbraco/forms.md

 - Recaptcha 2
 - Title and Description

 Because these form field types are available globally within the pattern library their use is not limited to Umbraco Forms, they can be used anywhere within Umbraco.
 For example, we use these same form field definitions in our Members package.

-The Yuzu viewmodels are mapped and combined to create the markup for Umbraco Forms but because there is no direct translation between the two sets of data we have created a manual mapping file for each Umbraco Form Field types.
+Yuzu viewmodels are mapped and combined to create the markup for Umbraco Forms but because there is no direct translation between the two sets of data we have created manual mappings for each Umbraco Form Field types.
 These mapping files are used when the form is rendered (in the form builder) looping over each the form fields (and fieldsets) in the Umbraco form and rendering the correct Yuzu form block.

 ## Extending Field Types

 Each form type viewmodel includes a special property named Config with a property type of object.
-We use this to hold properties that are non standard, because it's an object it will accept any type, including Yuzu viewmodels and anonymous types.
+We use this to hold properties that are non standard, because it's an object it will accept any type, including other Yuzu blocks and anonymous types.

-We have added two ways to change Form Field mapping;
+We have added two ways to change the way Form Fields are mapped;

 #### Replacing the default manual

-To override default mapping add a new class that implements the interface `IFormFieldMappings` and setting the IsValid check to match the Umbraco Form Field type name.
+To override default mapping, add a new class that implements the interface `IFormFieldMappings` and set the IsValid check to evaluate matching the Umbraco Form Field type name.
 Add the bespoke code in the Apply method.

 ``` c#